baderbenlhachemi/angular-demo/README.md

 1. View for user interface
 2. Class that contains application logic (what is does to support the view) / event handling for the view

-The class interacts with the view through an API of properties and methods.

-It serves as the orchestrator of communication between the Model and the View.
+It serves as the orchestrator of communication between the Model (application data) and the View.

 In Angular, components are pivotal for managing the UI and application logic, handling user input, updating the model, and dynamically refreshing the view based on changes in the model.

-The @Component decorator takes a required configuration object with the information Angular needs to create and present the component and its view.
+The `@Component` decorator takes a required configuration object with the information Angular needs to create and present the component and its view.

 Here are a few of the most useful @Component configuration options: